chrisvugrinec/apim-demo/README.md

 There are multiple ways to enforce authentication on your services using APIM.
-We will use AUTH0 as Secure Token Service (STS), please create an account (it's free) at https://auth0.com/
+We will use AUTH0 as Secure Token Service (STS), please create an account (it's free) at https://auth0.com/ Of course you can also use Azure Active Directory or other 3rd party Authentication providers.

 Once you have signed up, you will have an instance which can provide a token service for you.
 Take the following steps: